ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 ### 2.4 Forgot Username [**[↑]**](#table-of-content)
 Using the portal, user can retrieve the user name.
 Based on the country, multi-factor authentication will be configured.
 User provides the registered mobile number by selecting the Forgot Password.
-The system validates the provided mobile number and fetches the configured security policy against the Forgot User Name feature and thus provides the user credentials as per the security policy..
+The system validates the provided mobile number and fetches the configured security policy against the Forgot User Name feature and thus provides the user credentials as per the security policy.
 On successful validation, the system provides the User Name to the registered mobile number through an SMS notification else provides the respective error notification.

 ### 2.5 Account Unlock
 The portal allows user to unlock his/her locked account.
 The user account is locked due to various reason such as multiple time of wrong password entry.
 Based on the country, multi-factor authentication will be configured.
 If request has been initiated through admin then only OTP authentication is active.